-The main benefit of the waterproof glue used in marine plywood is that if the plywood is exposed to moisture, or even very high humidity or boiling temperatures, the glue won't fail, and therefore the wood layers of the plywood won't delaminate.
+The main benefit of using waterproof glue in marine plywood is that if the plywood is exposed to moisture, or even very high humidity or boiling temperatures, the glue won't fail, and therefore the wood layers of the plywood won't delaminate, or fall apart.
 This is an important design characteristic if you're building, say, a boat hull with plywood.

 If the hull's protective finish is damaged and the wood gets wet, the plywood will remain structurally intact.

 Good Plywood Is Different

+Even though the plywood products sold by most hardware stores are graded A, B. C. and D (with A being the best), they aren't considered as high quality as marine and other types of quality hardwood plywood.
 Standard plywood is made with fewer, thicker layers and mostly contains softwood, like pine or Douglas fir.
 The interior layers also have voids, or holes, that you can't see until you cut into the plywood panel.
 Marine plywood is a type of hardwood plywood.
-True hardwood plywood is made with thin layers of all hardwood, which generally is stronger and harder and has finer grain than softwood.
+True hardwood plywood is made with thin layers of 100 percent hardwood, which generally is stronger and harder and has a finer grain than softwood.